princeton-nlp/SWE-agent/docs/installation/index.md

     ---

-    Install SWE-agent from source using `pip`.
+    Install SWE-agent or EnIGMA from source using `pip`.

     [:octicons-arrow-right-24: Get started](source.md)